What is an edupreneur? You don’t have to look any further than your Web browser to find practically unlimited examples.

 The positive value shift that all successful educators help to make happen is from bounded to unbounded.

-As an economic resource, learning is often “bounded” in that is captured within a single person’s head, within a single organization, or within in some set of circumstances that constrains it from being shared and spreading.
+As an economic resource, learning is often “bounded” in that it is captured within a single person’s head, within a single organization, or within in some set of circumstances that constrains it from being shared and spreading.

 Access to learning and the ability to capitalize on it may also be bounded by a lack of experience, prior knowledge, or other factors on the part of the learner.
 Even in a world where so much information is freely available, our abilities to make effective use of information can vary dramatically.